Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

 where $\calC$ is a non-negative constant encoding the local solubility data for the system \eqref{1.10}.
 The relevant question is how large $s$ has to be for an asymptotic formula like that of \eqref{1.11} to hold.
-Theorem 1.1 of \cite{BP2017} provides a bound for $s$ that is somewhat unwieldy, but can likely be reduced to
+Theorem~1.1 of \cite{BP2017} provides a bound for $s$ that is somewhat unwieldy, but can likely be reduced to

-by accounting for our revised treatment of the major arcs described in \S\ref{S4} below.
-On the other hand, unless fundamentally new methods become available that avoid the use of mean values, we cannot expect to be able to establish asymptotic estimates when $s \le 2K$.
-Thanks to our new mean value estimate in Theorem \ref{T1.2}, we are now able to attain this theoretical barrier.
+by accounting for our revised treatment of the major arcs described in \S\S\ref{S5}--\ref{S6} below.
+On the other hand, unless fundamentally new methods become available that avoid the use of mean values, we cannot expect to be able to establish such asymptotic formul{\ae} when $s \le 2K$.
+Thanks to our new mean value estimates in Theorem~\ref{T1.3}, we are now able to make progress towards this theoretical barrier.